Survival, Evasion, Resistance and Escape: U.S. military SERE/Survival Schools and courses

-Branch distinctions for SERE have become less clear or relevant since the creation of the Joint Personnel Recovery Agency (JPRA, as above).
+Branch distinctions for SERE have become less clear or relevant since the creation of the Joint Personnel Recovery Agency (JPRA).
 Because the JPRA has "primary responsibility for DoD-wide personnel recovery matters," (which specifically includes Level C SERE training), it integrates, coordinates, mandates, and draws from all military branches as needed.
 It is also worthy to note that much of military SERE is viewed as "joint operations" and cross-branch training is common (or required).
 SERE training detachments (usually, USAF) often work with different branches, especially where bases have been combined as "Joint Bases" and for update/review training.
 In that regard, designating schools by branch may be less meaningful.